thoughtbot/ruby-science/book/code_smells/long_method.md

 Methods with higher scores are more complicated.
-Anything with a score higher than 10 is worth looking at, but flog only helps you find potential trouble spots; use your own judgement when refactoring.
+Anything with a score higher than 10 is worth looking at, but flog only helps you find potential trouble spots; use your own judgment when refactoring.

 ### Example